Wolf offers 'framework,' few details for reopening state

 HARRISBURG, Pa. — Pennsylvania will gradually reopen its economy using a "regional, sector-based approach" and a modeling tool that will help public officials decide when it's safe, according to a plan outlined Friday by Gov. Tom Wolf.

-Wolf called the plan a "framework" and said he would lay out more concrete steps next week.
+Wolf called Friday's release a "framework" and said he would lay out more concrete steps next week.
+The state needs to be careful and deliberate in reopening the economy, the governor said, with the flexibility to respond to new outbreaks.
+Doing otherwise, he contended, would prolong the crisis.

 "There is no magic wand to wave to get us back to where we want to be," said Wolf, unveiling his "Relief, Reopening, Recovery" plan at a video news conference Friday afternoon.